ag2307/Core-Java-Project/README.md

-# Core-Java-Project
+# Core-Java-Project (HMS)
-Just started to work on awt ,swings and Github .
+Just started to work on Hospital Management System (HMS) using awt ,swings, JDBC and mysql.
 Happy to get some valuable suggestions regarding the project. :)